 Our Phoenix wrongful death lawyers can review your case to determine whether the circumstances meet the burden of proof for this type of legal claim.
 We will also discuss your expenses related to the fatality, such as funeral expenses and loss of the victim’s income, to provide an estimated settlement amount.

-Dial (623) CALL-MDK or request a free case evaluation online to learn more about how the wrongful death lawyers at MDK Law Group assist clients after fatal accidents in the Maricopa County area.
+Dial (623) CALL-MDK or contact us online for a free case evaluation and learn more about how our team of wrongful death lawyers in Glendale at MDK Law Group assist clients after fatal accidents in the Maricopa County area.